GimChuang/UnityConfBuildUtility/README.md

 Exaple of Use Cases
 ---
 As I work in an interactive installation design team, I am often required to have one game run on several computers.
 Since every computer may has different environment (such as directory path, resolution, webcam device name, etc.), I usually use Json file to edit configuration and game data.
-And this is what I do:
-1. Copy my application to all computers.
-2. Edit Json file on each computer.
+I used to copy my application to all computers, and then edit Json file on each computer.

 However, I sometimes forget to edit the files, or mess up all the builds after I build many new versions due to some changes or quick fixes for the game, when I become flustered in a bustle.
 So I wrote this utility trying to make my workflow better.